Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf)
 - [Ethereum Whitepaper](https://ethereum.org/en/whitepaper/)
 - **The Oracle Problem** in the context of blockchain and smart contracts refers to the challenge of integrating external data into these systems in a trustless manner.
 Smart contracts are designed to be autonomous and self-executing, but they rely on external data sources, known as oracles, to function properly.
 The issue arises because these oracles can be centralized and thus introduce a point of failure or manipulation, undermining the decentralized and trustless nature of blockchain technology.
-- Everything  we do in life, is either an agreement or a contract.
+- Everything  we do in life, is either an agreement or a contract in some aspect.
 -